-2) REQUIRED ACTIVITY: Vegetable Preference Survey Sample Group Details
+REQUIRED ACTIVITY (Food Education Education Service Members) Vegetable Preference Survey Sample Group

-- Review the instructions included in the Vegetable Preference Survey Packet. - Submit a list of ongoing classes (second grade or above with stable attendance/same students each time) to your Program Coordinator or Team Leader who will then select your survey group. - Record the group name, school, or program name, and plan you intend to follow for ensuring that sample group receives 10+ hours of nutrition-, food-, and garden-based education.
+Instructions: Review the instructions included in the Vegetak Submit a list of ongoing classes (second grade on the who will then select your survey group.
+Record the group name, school, or program nanutrition-, food-, and garden-based education. ctions: Review the instructions included in the Vegetable Preference Survey Packet.
+Submit a list of ongoing classes (second grade or above with stable attendance/ same students each time) to your Program Coordinator who will then select your survey group.
+Record the group name, school, or program name, and plan you intend to follow for ensuring that sample group receives 10+ hours of nutrition-, food-, and garden-based education.

+Class/Group Name:

+School:

+Grade Level:

+Number of Students:

-School Number of students Class/group name Grade level Plan for reaching 10 hours
+Plan for reaching 10 hours:

+REQUIRED ACTIVITY (Schoot the district or school menu in REQUIRED ACTIVITY (School Nutrition Service Members): Actively contribute to initiatives and projects that lead to changes to the district or school menu in alignment with partner goals.

+Activities contributing to Menu Change:

+Key contact(s):

+Frequency of activity:

+Resources Needed:

+Other Details: